SameerIITKGP/SameerIITKGP.github.io/about/index.md

   feature: kgp.jpg
 ---

-Caffine addict; Fitness Enthusiast; Introvert<br>
+Chai addict; Fitness Enthusiast; Ambivert<br>
+Kernel developer @ Hewlett Packard Enterprise<br>
-Final year Undergraduate of the Department of Electronics and Electrical Communication Engineering, IIT Kharagpur.<br>
+2018 Graduate of the Department of Electronics and Electrical Communication Engineering, IIT Kharagpur.<br>
 Passionate about software development and open-source.<br>
 Very interested in the latest Technology, specially on the IOT front.<br>
 Enthusiastic about Machine Learning and Data Analysis.<br>